zalohcin/eyes.sdk.javascript1/README.md

 ### openEyes

 Async function `openEyes` will create a test.
-Actually, it will create a series of test, one for each browser configuration defined in the `browser` property of the configuraion.
+Actually, it will create a series of tests, one for each browser configuration defined in the `browser` property of the configuraion.

 * `openEyes` accepts a configuration object that will override the default configuration found by